Muttahar-Farooq/Muttahar-Farooq/README.md

 - 2 + years on the platform, 50 + completed automation & analytics projects
 - Clients range from fintech lenders to SaaS start-ups and online retailers

-> _“Muttahar’s team saved us dozens of hours per week by automating our lead-gen workflow — brilliant!”_ — ★★★★★ Upwork client
+> _“Muttahar’s team saved us dozens of hours per week by automating our lead-gen workflow — brilliant!”_ — ★★★★★ Mike Oh | Secure Asset Recovery

 ---